10 to the 23 AI logo

 20+ years leading technical and operational teams

-Principal Investigator for multimillion-dollar defense and security programs
+Principal Investigator for multimillion-dollar defense programs

 Executive leadership across government, academia, nonprofit, and industry

-Consequential AI creates a new leadership problem
+Consequential AI creates a leadership problem that evaluation frameworks cannot solve

 As capable systems scale, they produce emergent capabilities that were not designed, emergent risks that were not anticipated, and interaction effects with human systems that no evaluation framework fully captures.
 The gap between what the model was tested on and what it actually does — in messy organizational contexts, across human-AI teams, under real-world deployment pressure — is where the most consequential safety failures live.